nasifnuh/bilingo/README.md

 - Users can view a weekly or monthly progress report showing lessons completed
 - Users can switch the app to dark/light mode
 - Users can have a visually appealing splash screen when starting the app
+- Users can change the language of the app's UI in the app settings
+- Users can customize the app icon from a set of predefined icons in the app settings
+- Users can shake the device to report a technical problem
+- Users can change the font size for making the app accessibility compliant